Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Introduction

-Our comprehensive analysis exposes the major gaps between current LLMs and human expectations, suggesting possible directions for future LLM development.
-Our human detection evaluation challenges previous findings in terms of random-guess detection capability for humans.
-Moreover, our human preference collection can serve as a potential useful source for multilingual LLM alignment.
+Our comprehensive analysis exposes the major gaps between current LLMs and human expectations.
+Our study challenge previous findings in terms of random-guess detection capability for humans and suggesting directions for future LLM development.
 Our contributions are as follows: \begin{itemize} \item Our extensive case study shows that expert annotators achieve detection accuracy of \textbf{87.6\%} on average over $\sim$9K examples, demonstrating that humans can identify LLM outputs and safeguard against LLM misuse.
 We identified a spectrum of language- and domain-specific distinguishable features that distinguish human-written from machine-generated text, and we summarized five generalized distinctions across languages, which clearly expose the limitations of current LLM outputs and indicate directions for improvements. \item Prompting by explicitly explaining the gap patterns between human text and LLM generations in instructions can either fully or partially address issues for over 50\% of the cases.
 However, cultural nuances, diversity in length, structure, and sentiment remain challenging. \item Humans do not always like human-written text: preferences are evenly split between human vs. machine, with a strong tendency to favor machine-generated text (MGT) when annotators can not clearly identify the origin of a given text. \item We release 17k original and 32k improved MGTs, labels of 13.5k human detection instances, 5k preferences and 1.6k fill-in-the-gap survey, and metadata for 19 annotators to facilitate future work on human vs. MGT detection, preference, and their relationship with individual characteristics. \end{itemize}